Die Weltwoche

-The magazine's regular columnists include the former president of the Social Democratic Party of Switzerland, Peter Bodenmann, as well as Christoph Mörgeli MP, a leading figure of the right wing Swiss People's Party, and cultural and social commentator Alexander, Count von Schönburg-Glauchau.
+The magazine's regular columnists include the former president of the Social Democratic Party of Switzerland, Peter Bodenmann, as well as Christoph Mörgeli MP, a leading figure of the Swiss People's Party, and cultural and social commentator Alexander, Count of Schönburg-Glauchau.
+Other columnists have included Hans-Georg Maaßen, Thilo Sarrazin, Boris Reitschuster and Henryk M. Broder.

-The magazine's editorial stance under Köppel is considered to range between economic liberalism and conservatism – regularly along the lines of the Swiss People's Party, as critics allege.
+The magazine's editorial stance under Köppel is considered to range between economic liberalism and conservatism – regularly along the lines of the Swiss People's Party.

 History

-Founded 1933 as a weekly newspaper in the mold of French weeklies, it started off somewhat sympathetic to the Nazi government of Germany, but soon joined the other Swiss media in vigorously opposing it.
+Founded in 1933 as a weekly newspaper, in the mold of French weeklies, by Manuel Gasser and Karl Schumacher.
+Gasser was a member of the National Front and supported Hitler's Nazi Germany until the Anschluss.
+The weekly itself started off somewhat sympathetic to the Nazi government of Germany, but soon joined the other Swiss media in vigorously opposing it.
+Schumacher served as the editor-in-chief until 1953 while Glasser served as Weltwoche's cultural editor from its founding till the 1970s.
+During the Cold War, it took a pro-Western stance and in the 1960s and 1970s was noted for its dissenting opinions especially under Rolf R. Bigler (editor-in-chief from 1964–1968).